Customer Due Diligence Checklist by Industry Sector

 Ongoing monitoring and review

 Customer due diligence does not end at onboarding.
-Regulation 28(11) of the MLR 2017 requires ongoing monitoring of the business relationship, including scrutiny of transactions undertaken throughout the course of the relationship and keeping CDD documentation up to date.
+Part B of the AML/CTF program requires ongoing customer due diligence, including monitoring transactions and keeping customer identification information up to date.

 When to re-verify